rebfarish/DrinkingProblems/README.md

 ## Aesthetic Improvements

 The current design is very basic.
 The buttons could be styled differently, possibly in horrible neon flashing colors that would dissuade the user from trying to unlock the phone.
-Also some of the questions in the original database could not be used because there was not enough room on the screen in the current layout to display them properly (specifically multiple choice/answer questions that had fractional answers).
+The menu fragment also has a very basic design that could be reworked.
+Also a splash page when opening the app would be nice.

 ## Stretch Goals

 * Setting a timer, so that if the user doesn’t answer the question in a set amount of time the screen will lock, as if the question was answered incorrectly.

-* Adding other options for calling a cab such as Lyft or a search for nearby local taxi companies.

 * Adding another attribute to the questions, labeling them as easy, medium, or difficult.